Boys' Brigade in Malaysia: Senior Section

 The badges in Senior Section can be divided into 3 categories: Service awards, Special awards and Proficiency Achievement awards; and five groups: mandatory/compulsory, Interest (Group A), Adventure (Group B), Community (Group C) and Physical (Group D).
 This list is ordered alphabetically, then from lowest level to highest level.

 Members with advanced level for any Proficiency Achievement awards receives a red cloth to be put under the badge with advanced level to indicate that the badge is in advanced level.

 Founders's Badge

 The Founder's Award (also known as Founder's Badge) is the highest award attainable in the Senior Section of the Boys' Brigade in Malaysia.
 Those who attained this award are called a Founder's Man.
-In countries where Queen Elizabeth II is head of state, the equivalent award is the Queen's Badge, and accordingly the members attaining the award are known as Queen's Man.
+In countries where King Charles III is head of state, the equivalent award is the King's Badge, and accordingly the members attaining the award are known as King's Men.
 First introduced in 1962, the Founder's Award remains an extremely exclusive award for Malaysian Boys' Brigade members, with less than 250 members in the whole country achieving the Award from its inception until today.
 The title of Founder's Man is held for life, but the badge itself may only be worn while serving as a NCO, Staff-Sergeant, or Primer.